 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Although usually straightforward, the provision of certificates for patients may sometimes cause difficulty.
 On 6 April 2010, the forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
 Forms Med 4, Med 6 and RM 7 were also withdrawn.
-See also the separate article on Long-term Sickness and Incapacity.
+See also the separate Long-term Sickness and Incapacity article.

 Certification for less than one week's sickness absence

 An employer may require an employee to provide a doctor's certificate after more than seven days' sickness.
 To claim Statutory Sick Pay (SSP) for illness of seven days or less, the patient may self-certify using the appropriate form.